lmammino/loige.co/src/content/posts/2024-12-15_coauthoring-a-book-about-rust-and-lambda/index.md

 The bad news is that the book isn't finished (unless you are reading this a bit ahead in the future).
-But, the good news is that everything we have produced so far is already avaialable and there's a significant amount of work already!
+But, the good news is that everything we have produced so far is already available and there's a significant amount of work already!

 You can get your copy of the book right now in early access.
 This means you can get started today!
 By purchasing early access, you’ll:

 - **Receive chapters as they’re written**: You’ll get new content and updates regularly.
-- **Contribute to the book**: Share your feedback, and help shape the final version.
+- **Contribute to the book**: Share your feedback, help shape the final version, and, if you like, get your name on the book!
 - **Enjoy a discounted price**: Early access comes at a (significantly) reduced cost from what we are expecting the final cover price to be!